Buffer#

 None

-- get_style_scheme() StyleScheme | None #
+- get_style_scheme() StyleScheme | None#

 Returns the

-.The returned object should not be unreferenced by the user.
+StyleSchemeassociated with the buffer, seeset_style_scheme.The returned object should not be unreferenced by the user.

-- iter_backward_to_context_class_toggle(iter: TextIter, context_class: str) Tuple[bool, TextIter] #
+- iter_backward_to_context_class_toggle(iter: TextIter, context_class: str) tuple[bool, TextIter]#

 Moves backward to the next toggle (on or off) of the context class.